polius/meteornext-docs/docs/guides/utils.md

 ### Infrastructure

-The underlying process of the Clone is similar of how the Deployments work.
-The clone process is performed at the regions where source server and the destination server are located.
-In this way the delay between regions is avoided.
+The underlying process of the Clone is similar to how the Deployments work.
+The clone process is performed at the regions where the source server and the destination server are located.
+In this way, the delay between regions is avoided.

-First of all, Meteor exports all the selected data of the source database directly into Amazon S3.
+First, Meteor exports all the selected data of the source database directly into Amazon S3.
 This process is performed at the region where the server is located.
 After that, Meteor imports the imported file (located in Amazon S3) into the destination server's database.
 This process is performed at the region where the destination server is located.

 ![alt text](../../assets/deployments/architecture-complex.png "Architecture - Cross Region")

-Also, no files are stored into the hard drive so we don't have to worry about to not to run out of disk space.
+Also, no files are stored into the hard drive, so we don't have to worry about not running out of disk space.